15 Best FromSoftware Games Ever Released

 Nowadays, Evergrace’s gameplay doesn’t hold up.
 Still, at the time, the game was praised for its innovation.
 The game took advantage of the Dualshock 2 controller, and it included a unique system called ” Paper Doll “.

-The aforementioned may feel dated to so many RPG fans out there, but we’re sure that those who yearn to the past will find it quite enjoyable for their taste.
+The aforementioned may feel dated to so many RPG fans out there, but we’re sure that those who yearn for the past will find it quite enjoyable for their taste.

 Metal Wolf Chaos XD